What are the different types of charitable foundations?

 What is a community foundation?

-A community foundation is a type of public charity rather than a traditional foundation.
-Unlike private foundations that typically receive funding from a single source or family, community foundations garner their support from a broad public base, which can include substantial contributions from corporations and private foundations.
+A community foundation is a type of public charity rather than a traditional private foundation.
+Unlike private foundations, which typically receive funding from a single source or family, community foundations derive their support from a broad public base, including contributions from individuals, corporations, and even private foundations.
+These contributions are pooled into an endowment or other funding structures that allow the foundation to make grants and support community initiatives over time.

 Seeking expert guidance?
 We're here to help!